SS Merida (1906): Sinking

 Merida left for her last journey from New York on April 20, 1911, heading for her usual destinations.
 After embarking cargo and most of her passengers (89) at Vera Cruz, most of them Americans fleeing the violence in Mexico, she left the port for her return trip on May 4.
 The steamer called at Progreso to take on more cargo and more passengers (22), including Archbishop of Yucatán Martín Tritschler y Córdoba and his brother and secretary Guillermo, and continued to Havana, which she departed on May 9 after taking on board additional cargo and 77 more passengers.
-Due to ongoing turmoil in Mexico and with anticipated resignation of President Porfirio Díaz, many wealthy Mexicans boarded US-bound ship to wait out the revolution abroad.
+Due to ongoing turmoil in Mexico and with anticipated resignation of President Porfirio Díaz, many wealthy Mexicans boarded the U.S.-bound ship to wait out the revolution abroad.
 Merida was under command of captain Archibald Robertson and had a crew of 131 men.
-Overall, the steamer had 131 first-class, 32 second-class and 25 steerage passengers on board, and her cargo consisted of general merchandise such as coffee, hides, tobacco, mahogany, fruit and additionally she carried 372 silver bars and 36 bars of mixed silver, as well 699 copper bars used as ballast.
+Overall, the steamer had 188 passengers on board (131 first-class, 32 second-class and 25 steerage).
+Her cargo consisted of general merchandise such as coffee, hides, tobacco, mahogany, and fruit, but on this voyage the ship carried 699 copper bars for ballast and 372 silver bars and 36 bars of mixed silver.
 On May 11 the ship reached Virginia coast and continued north by east.
 The night was dark with calm seas, and around midnight she encountered a fog bank.
 The speed was dropped down to about 7 or 8 knots with the ship staying her course.
 At about 00:15, while roughly 52 miles east and one half mile north off Cape Charles, a lookout spotted a steamer suddenly appearing out of the haze.
 As the distance between the vessels was very short, no action could really be taken to avoid the collision, and the incoming steamer, later identified as a fruit boat Admiral Farragut on passage from Philadelphia to Port Antonio in ballast, crashed abaft amidships into the port side of Merida, knocking out her engines and disabling her electrical dynamo.
 Merida's operator, Herbert O. Benson, was able to send a distress signal and was able to reach Hatteras station, but about ten minutes after the collision the ship went completely black as her electricity supply was drained.
 Passengers jumped out of their cabins in their night clothing and a panic ensued but the crowd was quickly brought down under control by the captain and the officers of the steamer.
 Six lifeboats were launched and two rafts were dropped and all passengers and crew were able to disembark the ship.